N5GEH/n5geh.tutorials.monitoring_tools/readme.md

 ### Creating a Client in Keycloak

-Changes in the Keycloak admin interface
+Changes in the Keycloak admin interface - for detail information about the requirements of oauth2 see: https://oauth2-proxy.github.io/oauth2-proxy/configuration/providers/keycloak_oidc
 1) Navigate to Clients in the desired realm
 2) Create a new client
     - General Settings